pantheon-systems/documentation/source/content/settings-php.md

 To resolve, add a default or empty `sites/default/settings.php` to your site's code.

-### Error: "The provided host name is not valid for this server."
+### Drupal 8 Error: "The provided host name is not valid for this server."

 This error comes from a feature in Drupal 8 designed to protect against [HTTP HOST Header attacks](https://www.drupal.org/node/1992030).
 Drupal 8 allows you to specify "trusted host patterns," which specify a set of domains that incoming requests must match.